 The absence of vinegar when washing your scrubs for the first time makes your scrubs look faded and the fabrics old.

 I personally recommend that you use LA’s vinegar while washing your scrubs for the first time for durability and a longer-lasting effect.

 Use of non-chlorine detergents.

-When washing scrubs for the first time, you can’t just use any detergents to avoid colour fading.
+When washing scrubs for the first time, you can’t just use any detergents to avoid color fading.

-The use of non-chlorine detergents is advised to retain the colour and extend the scrub’s durability.
+The use of non-chlorine detergents is advised to retain the color and extend the scrub’s durability.

-Using of chlorine detergent when washing your scrubs for the first time will bleach the colour of your adored scrubs.
+Using chlorine detergent when washing your scrubs for the first time will bleach the color of your adored scrubs.

 Finding a non-chlorine detergent can be tricky especially if you do not know where to look.
 But I have a collection of the best non-chlorine-containing agents and soaps you can use for your laundry especially while washing scrubs for the first time.

 Try putting these first three important tips into use and see how wonderful your scrub will come out after wash!